lulab/COME_beta/README.md

 # 2. Usage

-`/path/to/COME/bin/folder/COME_all.sh    /path/to/your/transcripts.gtf    /path/to/your/output    /path/to/COME/bin/folder    model_species_name    overlapping_ratio`
+`/path/to/COME/bin/folder/COME_all.sh    /path/to/your/transcripts.gtf    /path/to/your/output    /path/to/COME/bin/folder    model_species_name`

 _____
 * `/path/to/COME/bin/folder` is the folder where you kept downloaded COME's scripts and models, namely, the _bin folder_.